-Goal: To raise awareness of special needs in order to increase understanding, sensitivity and acceptance of those with disabilities.
+Goal: To raise awareness of special needs to increase understanding, sensitivity and acceptance of those with disabilities.

 Braille Name Plaque

 Enjoy your unit’s usual opening.
 Discuss how some people have health-related conditions that cause limitations or obstacles in their everyday life.
-Sometimes a medical problem is called a disease, a chronic illness, or a condition and sometimes it's called a disability.
-Whatever it's called, it inhibits a person's movements, senses, or activities and cannot be cured.
-Some disabilities are visible to others, while others can be invisible from the outside; some are physical and some are mental.
+Sometimes a medical problem is a disease, a chronic illness, or a condition, and sometimes a disability.
+Whatever it's called, it inhibits a person's movements, senses, or activities.
+There is no cure for a disability.
+Some disabilities are visible to others, while others can be invisible from the outside; some are physical and mental.

 Braille is a system of lettering used by people with poor vision for reading and writing.
-The system of signs is formed by a combination of 1-6 raised dots arranged in a small, rectangular area called a braille cell.
-There is one cell for each letter, punctuation mark, number sign or capitalisation sign.
-A blank cell means a space between words.
+The Braille system of signs consists of 1-6 raised dots arranged in a small, rectangular area called a braille cell.
+There is one cell for each letter, punctuation mark, number sign, or capitalization sign, and a blank cell means a space.
 Blind people read braille with their fingertips.
-Vision impairments include things that are correctable with glasses, such as being short-sighted or far-sighted, as well as more serious problems that cannot be improved even with surgery such as partial or complete blindness.
+Vision impairments include things that are correctable with glasses, such as being short-sighted or far-sighted, and more severe problems that you cannot improve even with surgery, such as partial or complete blindness.

-Option #2: In this option participants must paint a picture using either their mouths or feet.
-If the participant wants to try mouth painting he or she can either stand up or sit down in front of the paper and put the paintbrush in his or her mouth; if the participant wants to try foot painting he or she must sit down in front of the paper and hold the paintbrush between his or her toes (this is the most difficult).
+Option #2: In this option, participants must paint a picture using either their mouths or feet.
+If the participant wants to try mouth painting, they can either stand up or sit down in front of the paper and put the paintbrush in their mouth.
+If the participant wants to try foot painting, they must sit down in front of the paper and hold the paintbrush between their toes (this is the most difficult).
 Professional foot and mouth artists may be disabled, chronically ill, or have had an accident that now prohibits them from using their hands.
 Compare their work to what the group was able to create on their first attempts.
-Visit: http://www.mfpacanada.com/english/index.html
+Visit: https://www.mfpacanada.com/pages/gallery

-Note: Paintbrushes must be cleaned very well in between uses.
+Note: You must clean paintbrushes very well in between uses.

 Write simple sentences on pieces of paper.
-Select one volunteer and show one piece of paper to him or her.
-He or she must try to communicate the sentence to the rest of the group without writing, speaking or using any letters of the alphabet.
+Select one volunteer and show one piece of paper to them.
+They must try to communicate the sentence to the rest of the group without writing, speaking or using any alphabet letters.
 Repeat with other volunteers.